 We did this by measuring the actual power consumption of each AC unit using a wattmeter on both their lowest and highest settings for 30 minutes in comparable ambient conditions, then using our measurements to determine the average power consumption — in Kilowatt-hours (kWh) — for each unit on both settings.

 We then assumed that you run each AC for 2 hours on high when you first get home to cool the room, then drop it to low to keep it cool for the next 10 hours, every day of the summer.
-This gave us the total amount of Kilowatts consumed, which we multiplied by the average electricity cost to get a rough idea of how much each costs to run per year.
+This gave us the total amount of Kilowatts consumed, which we multiplied by the average electricity cost to get a rough idea of how much each unit costs to run per year.

-Hopefully, this guide should make it a bit more clear how we sorted through the dozens of different air conditioners out there to pick the most promising and what went into selecting our award winners.
+Hopefully, this guide should clarify how we sorted through the dozens of different air conditioners on the market to pick the most promising and what went into selecting our award winners.
 If you want to read more about the AC units we tested or are struggling to choose the perfect model, check out our comprehensive review of the best products on the market today and our Buying Advice article.